pimbrouwers/Falco/README.md

 > Looking for a package to work with JSON?
 Checkout [Jay](https://github.com/pimbrouwers/Jay).

 ## Benchmarks
 Below are some basic benchmarks comparing Falco to [Giraffe](https://github.com/giraffe-fsharp/Giraffe/).
-Which demonstate that under a load of 2000 concurrent connection for a duration of 10s, Falco performs on par with Giraffe.
+Which demonstates that under a load of 2000 concurrent connection for a duration of 10s, Falco performs on par with Giraffe.

 ### Specs
 ![image](https://user-images.githubusercontent.com/4595453/79797914-23275e80-8326-11ea-9c51-552bfa6d6d9f.png)